-Your consent is required in order to apply for and be admitted to a LTC home.
-Part of the application process involves the Home and Community Care Support Services Care Coordinator completing an assessment to ensure that your care needs can be met in longterm care.
-If it is determined that your care needs are not appropriate for long-term care, the Home and Community Care Support Services professional will help you determine the best place. for you to get the help you need.
+Your consent is required to apply for and be admitted to a LTC home.
+Part of the application process involves the Home and Community Care Support Services Care Coordinator completing an assessment to ensure that your care needs can be met in long-term care.
+If it is determined that your care needs are not appropriate for long-term care, Home and Community Care Support Services professional will help you determine the best place for you to get the help you need.

-4. Waiting to hear from the Long-Term Care Home that your application has been accepted
+4. Waiting to hear from the long-term care home that your application has been accepted

-Once your application is completed and Home and Community Care Support Services staff have determined long-term care is the right place for you, your application will be sent to each home you have selected.
-Each home will notify Home and Community Care Support Services that your application is accepted.
-If it is not accepted, the home will notify you and Home and Community Care Support Services and a reason will be provided to you.
+Once your application is completed and our staff have determined long-term care is the right place for you, your application will be sent to each home you have selected.
+Each home will notify us that your application is accepted.
+If it is not accepted, the home will notify you, Home and Community Care Support Services, and Director and a reason will be provided to you.
 We will help you look at alternatives.